Analytics-at-Sauder/Analytics-at-Sauder.github.io/p04_inventory_management.md

 <b> 3.
 Total Cost = (Qo* holding cost / 2) + (Annual demand * Setup cost)/Qo </b>

 As a quick background, the EOQ model is meant to answer the question “How much product should I order this time?”
-That is when you order (or make) a widget, should you order just one unit, a hundred units, a thousand units, or more?
-To answer that question, you need to understand the trade-off between the fixed ordering cost (or, if you’re making the item, a fixed setup cost) and the inventory carrying cost.
-If there is a relatively high fixed cost, you want many units in order.
-If the inventory carrying cost is relatively high, you probably only want to order a few.
+That is, when you order (or manufacture) a widget, should you order just one unit, a hundred units, a thousand units, or more?
+To answer that question, we need to understand the tradeoff between the fixed ordering cost (or, if you are manufacturing the good, then the fixed setup cost) and the inventory carrying cost.
+If there is a relatively high fixed cost, then we would want to order many units; however, if the inventory carrying cost is relatively high, we probably only want to order a few.

 ### EOQ  Model Example